mduchoslav/Brassicaceae_orthology/README.md

 	- *Cardamine glauca*
 	- *Noccaea praecox*

-## Species included in this Orthofinder run
+## Species included in this version

 1. *Aethionema saxatile*
 	- Nezamivand-Chegini Mahnaz, Duchoslav Miloš, ..., Kolar Filip 2025 (to be published)